-Description This command allows access to the context to configure the Frame Relay Local Management
+Description This command allows access to the context to configure the Frame Relay Local Management Interface channel.

-Interface (LMI) operational parameters for a SONET/SDH PoS link, a DS-0 channel group, or a DS-
+(LMI) operational parameters for a SONET/SDH PoS link, a DS-0 channel group, or a DS-3/E-3 port or frame-relay context.

-3/E-3 port or channel.